JjuliSanz/SegundoBar/README.md

-# MUSTANG Restaurante Website
+# Segunda Bar | Rooftop & Tragos de Autor

-This project showcases the beauty and offerings of our restaurant through an engaging and interactive web experience.
-Explore images of our location and delicious food, detailed information about our restaurant, and a comprehensive menu displaying various pizzas and other dishes, each accompanied by images, descriptions, and prices.
+This project showcases the beauty and offerings of our bar through an engaging and interactive web experience.
+Explore images of our location and delicious food, detailed information about our bar, and a comprehensive menu displaying various drinks and other dishes, each accompanied by images, descriptions, and prices.

 ## Features